This is a story of one woman with two choices. Same circumstances different outcomes.

-As she walks through the room, she finds the corner chair where she sits for this kind of thought.
-The thought started as an inkling, a feeling, and has now developed into a race among many: Why did it have to happen at Christmas time?
+She’s warm, cozy even, and her focus rests not on the rain, but on something else.
+Something tugs at her, and just as quickly, pulls her in.
+She rests her forehead against the cool glass for a moment, then her breath makes the wet glass snowy.
+Willing herself to move, she finds a corner chair.
+Why did it have to happen at Christmas time?
 What did I do wrong?
 Why does this always happen to me?
 What was so wrong?
 I thought everything was going well.
 I have no one.
 I am alone on Christmas and I have no one.
 I have no one.
 I have no one.
-She curls up like a little ball, and quietly sobs.
+She curls up and quietly sobs.
 Pain does that.
-It makes you small, and this pain courses through her body as powerfully as the blood that pulses in her veins.
+It makes you feel small, and this pain, courses through her body as powerfully as the blood that pulses through her veins.

 When she saw the tree, the thoughts of loss and sorrow didn’t stand a chance.